 Which can cause even more problems: Over-stressed or malaligned joints can wear down abnormally fast, tendons can be stressed beyond normal range, and arthritis can set in.

 The good news is that caring for your feet isn’t hard.
-Here’s how to address and treat five common foot ailments, to keep your feet feeling great and sandal-ready all year long:
+Here’s how to treat five common foot problems, to keep your feet feeling great and sandal-ready all year long:

 Corns look a lot like they sound—little lumps that give your poor toes a painful, knobby look—and they’re often caused by poor choices in footwear.